Rackhamn/L-System-One/README.md

 Each rule like `F` or `X` draws a line or fills an circle with a color.
 Rules like `-` and `+` rotates the turtle direction for the drawing.

+The program outputs `*.ppm` images, and they are not viewable online but you should be able to view them on whatever OS you have.

 ## Some Select Example outputs:
 More outputs can be found in the `img/` directory.